SOMA: A Novel Sampler for Bayesian Inference from Privatized Data: A SINGLE-OFFER-MULTIPLE-ATTEMPTS SAMPLER

+for some fixed constant $c >0.$ \end{itemize} \end{corollary} This corollary shows that SOMA can be applied for any permutation invariant target.
+Applying SOMA for data imputation from privatized summary statistics is a special and important application.

-\begin{remark} We should also distinguish the SOMA sampler from the Ran-IMwG and Sys-IMwG samplers.
+\begin{remark} We should also distinguish the SOMA sampler from the Ran-IMwG and Sys-IMwG.
 To begin with, SOMA is not a Gibbs sampler - it is a Metropolis-Hastings type algorithm, consisting of a proposal step and an accept/reject step.
 Instead, Stage 1 of SOMA constructs a Metropolis kernel $K^{\mathrm{SOMA}}$ by converting the IMH proposal into a dependent one.
 Second, although SOMA and Ran-IMwG randomly pick an index $i$ to perform a swap move, Ran-IMwG uses fixed weights independent of the current state, while SOMA uses weights~\eqref{eqn:wi} that adapt to the current state.
-We can see SOMA as a multiproposal MCMC~\citep{pozza2025fundamental} method, and Ran-IMwG is the `single proposal' counterpart that SOMA should compare with.
-More discussions are in Section~\ref{sec:multiproposal}. \end{remark}
+We can see SOMA as a multiproposal MCMC~\citep{pozza2025fundamental,lin2025quantum} method, and Ran-IMwG is the `single proposal' counterpart that SOMA should compare with.
+More discussions are in Section~\ref{sec:multiproposal-1}. \end{remark}

 \begin{remark} Multiple-try Metropolis (MTM)~\citep{liu2000multiple} also entails multiple evaluations in one Metropolis iteration.
-In particular, the Multiple-try Metropolis Independent sampler (MTM-IS)~\citep{yang2023convergence} bears a resemblance to SOMA.
+MTM would require multiple proposed points, independent or correlated~\citep{craiu2007acceleration}.
+The Multiple-try Metropolis Independent sampler (MTM-IS)~\citep{yang2023convergence} bears resemblance to SOMA in using the IMH kernel.
 MTM-IS generates multiple samples $\{y_1,\ldots,y_n\}$ from an independent proposal $q$, selects one index from them, and generates `balancing trials' to satisfy reversibility.
 On the other hand, SOMA only requires one sample $y$ from $q$.
 The multiple attempts for SOMA are created by comparing $y$ with each component in the current state $x$.
 SOMA would require much less computation and memory cost than MTM-IS. \end{remark}

+\begin{remark}Per-iteration cost of SOMA is $\mathcal{O}(n).$ It is natural to modify SOMA to simultaneously consider a subset of $m < n$ components, and thus reducing the cost.
+Let $M$ be the index set.
+In Stage 1, one can compute only the weights $w_0$ and $w_i$ for $ i \in M$.
+In Stage 2, the acceptance probability would be $\min\left(1, \frac{\sum_{i \in M} w_i}{w_0 + \sum_{j\not= I, j \in M} w_j}\right).$ Our theoretical analysis considers the standard case, where all $n$ components are considered.
+The reversibility still holds for this $m$-component variant.
+See Appendix~\ref{app:soma_on_subset} for details. \end{remark}

-\section{Convergence of SOMA}
+\section{CONVERGENCE OF SOMA}

 We study the convergence characteristics of SOMA in this section, by focusing on its convergence rate and comparison with Ran-IMwG and Sys-IMwG. \begin{definition}[Geometric ergodicity] A Markov chain with transition kernel $P(\cdot \mid \cdot)$ invariant to $\pi$ is geometric ergodic in total variation distance if the following inequality holds for some function $C$, constant $r \in (0,1)$ and $\pi$-almost all $x$: